Closed-Form Last Layer Optimization: Introduction

 In SGD, gradients at each step are computed in minibatches.
 Because of computational constraints, the closed-form solution of the last layer should also use minibatches.
 This risks overfitting the last layer to each batch at each optimization step.
 To correct for this issue, there is the need to account for previous last layer solutions.

 In this paper, we develop a training procedure that can perform optimization with a closed-form optimal last layer through SGD on the backbone parameters.
-Our contributions are as follows:

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We propose leveraging the closed-form last layer solution for squared loss, and optimizing the backbone parameters while treating the last layer as a deterministic function of those parameters.
-We show that this requires no backpropagation through the closed-form solution (\cref{sec:method}). \item We adapt the approach to stochastic mini-batch training by regularizing for previous last layer solutions, producing a practical algorithm that integrates cleanly with standard training pipelines and that admits an approximate Kalman filter interpretation (\cref{sec:stochastic}). \item We provide a theoretical analysis in the infinite width neural tangent kernel (NTK) limit, proving convergence of the method to an optimal solution, in the deterministic and continuous time case (\cref{sec:theory}). \item We validate the approach empirically, demonstrating improvements compared to standard training under squared losses, including applications in deep feature instrumental variable regression and Fourier neural operators (\cref{sec:experiments}). \end{enumerate}
+Our contributions are as follows: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We propose leveraging the closed-form last layer solution for squared loss, and optimizing the backbone parameters while treating the last layer as a deterministic function of those parameters.
+We show that this requires no backpropagation through the closed-form solution (\cref{sec:method}). \item We adapt the approach to stochastic mini-batch training by regularizing for previous last layer solutions, producing a practical algorithm that integrates cleanly with standard training pipelines and that admits an approximate Kalman filter interpretation (\cref{sec:stochastic}). \item We provide theoretical analyses.
+In the infinite width neural tangent kernel (NTK) limit we show that, under continuous time dynamics, despite non-convexity of the loss in function space, convergence of the method to an optimal solution is guaranteed.
+We further quantify the superiority of our method compared to SGD in the discrete time case with a one-step analysis (\cref{sec:theory}). \item We validate the approach empirically, demonstrating improvements compared to standard training under squared losses, including applications in deep feature instrumental variable regression and Fourier neural operators (\cref{sec:experiments}). \end{enumerate}